daryllmagsombol/triology-2021-adonis-react/README.md

 ```
 ### Run the app

-Use 2 seperate terminal for running Node server and Webpack server.
+Use 2 seperate terminals for running Node server and Webpack server.

 For Adonis
 ```js